tendersearls/tldr/README.md

 `tldr` is run in a non-interactive shell and a `CI` environment variable is set (as it is on virtually every CI service), then the bomb will be defused.

+### What if I already have another `tldr` executable on my path?

+There's a [command-line utility named tldr](https://tldr.sh) that might conflict with this gem's binary in your PATH.
+If that's the case you could change your path, invoke `bundle exec tldr`, run [with Rake](#running-tldr-with-rake), or use the `tldt` ("too long; didn't test") executable alias that ships with this gem.

 ### Is there a plugin system?

 There is not.